bgomathidevi/AI-Music-Mood-Curator/README.md

 Export: Playlist details, including track names, artists, and audio features, will be saved in a CSV file for easy reference.

-Features in Progress
-Adding more filters for better playlist recommendations.
-Integration with custom playlist creation options for users.
-License
-This project is licensed under the MIT License.

 Contact
 For any inquiries or feedback, please reach out to: